Broadway Malyan: Incorporated businesses

 Originally a partnership, itself or its partners have created a set of trading and holding English company enterprises in 1989, 1998 and 2005.
 These are respectively Broadway Malyan International Limited, Broadway Malyan Limited and Broadway Malyan Holdings Limited.

-Broadway Malyan is an employee owned practice.
+Broadway Malyan is an employee-owned practice.

 Projects

+Broadway Malyan has been involved in projects across different sectors.
+The following are some of their noteworthy contributions: